m5c/EthereumGuide/ethereum-guide.md

 ### Interact with a smart contract

-Web3j abtracts the entire asynchronous communication with gath away from you and even simulated a synchronous behaviour.
+Web3j abstracts the entire asynchronous communication with geth away from you and even simulated a synchronous behavior.
 This way you can interact with the smart contract as if it were operating on a local object.

-To interact with a smart contract, you can do simple method call on the contract-object you received upon deploment:
+To interact with a smart contract, you can do simple method call on the contract-object you received upon deployment:

 ```java
     // Will send a string to the mirror-contract, living on the blockchain,